Lowest Mortgage Rate in Canada. Starting from 1.99%

 • Typically registered for a larger amount than your initial mortgage loan (up to 125% of the home's value, depending on lender).

 • Non-transferrable to another lender at the time of renewal.
-If you choose to switch to another lender, you'll have to pay discharge and legal fees involved in registering a new mortgage (legal fees can range from $600 to $1,000 depending on the provider).
+If you switch to another lender, discharge and legal fees are involved in registering a new mortgage (legal fees can range from $600 to $1,000, depending on the provider).

 Do all lenders offer collateral-charge mortgages?

 No, not all.
-Many lenders offer collateral mortgages, especially the big banks.
-But some lenders prefer standard registration because they're easier for clients to move their mortgage, keep renewal rates lower, and reduce (or eliminate) fees if you do decide to switch lenders.
+Big banks do, because they bank on you borrowing more.
+Non-bank lenders prefer standard registration because it's easier for clients to move their mortgage, helps to keep renewal rates lower, and helps reduce (or eliminate) fees if you decide to switch lenders.

 Do you have a choice in how your mortgage is registered?